MDAnalysis/MDAnalysis.github.io/pages/team.md

 - Managing the switch to a new license

 ### External liaison
-- Coordinate and connect with affiliated organisations, e.g. NumFocuse
+- Coordinate and connect with affiliated organisations, e.g. NumFOCUS
 - Coordinate participation in external projects
 - Coordinate with potential industry interest